 Love and Marrige

-—You know, we can fix this.
-I heard of people going to those marriage counselors.
+“You know, we can fix this.
+I heard about people going to those marriage counselors.
 They fix you right up.
-We can give this another try, hon —I told her, watching the white line of the highway extend before me.
+We can give this another try, hon,” I told her, watching the white line of the highway stretch out before me.

 She remained silent.
 I fucking hated her silent treatment.
 One day I was going to do something that would make her sorry.
-I saw an exit up ahead and took it, determined to find a solution, sure that we could make another go at it.
-The town was ok.
-I stopped the car on the side of the road, next to a diner filled with people talking, laughing, and enjoying their meal.
+An exit loomed ahead, and I took it, determined to find a solution—sure we could make another go at it.
+The town was decent enough.
+I pulled the car over beside a diner where people sat talking, laughing, enjoying their meals.
 Yes, that could be us again, if only she would speak to me.

-I didn´t look her way while I googled marriage counselors.
-I was amazed that a town this size had so many.
-I called the first one that showed on the screen of my phone.
-They answered that on such short notice it wasn´t possible to arrange a session.
-I tried three other ones, they all said the same.
-I was getting frustrated.
-She could be helping instead of giving me the silent bitch treatment.
-Finally, the last one agreed to see me in half an hour, the time it would take me to cross this shitty town.
+I didn’t look her way while I googled marriage counselors.
+I was surprised that a town this size had so many.
+I called the first one that popped up on my phone, but they told me it wasn’t possible to arrange a session on such short notice.
+I tried three more; they all said the same.
+Frustration burned in me.
+She could’ve been helping instead of giving me the silent bitch treatment.
+Finally, the last one agreed to see me in half an hour—the time it would take to cross this shitty town.

-When I reached the address and its parking lot, a man was getting out of his car.
-I parked next to him, convinced it was the counselor we had been scheduled to meet.
+When I reached the address and pulled into the parking lot, a man was stepping out of his car.
+I parked beside him, convinced he was the counselor we were supposed to meet.

-—Hey, how ya doing?
+“Hey, how ya doin’?
 You the counselor?
 We might just have to do the session here.
-She refuses to talk to me —I explained, gesturing to the passenger side of the car where Martha´s brains were splattered all over the window, one eye hanging from its socket.
+She refuses to talk to me,” I said, gesturing toward the passenger seat—where Martha’s brains were splattered across the window, one eye dangling from its socket.

 Comentarios